PersonalDataPipeline/pdpl-cli/docs/devlog.md

 I'm excited to dig into the enrichment refactor but first I need to wire up the mock data to make testing easier and solve the current duplicate data problem.

+Mock data ingestion was fairly straightforward and I like it as a model for anything I write in the future that needs to call APIs.
+That mock data functionality is so, so nice for testing and feels like a "Good Web Citizen" thing not hammering on APIs with a script.

+Enrichment refactor was pretty straightforward as well.
+A few loose ends with the types but that should not be too hard to shore up at some point soon.

 Also thinking about this: [ADR 003: Handling manual timeline entries](./decisions/003-handling-timeline-entries.md)

+Now, after hours of refactoring, I can finally figure out WTF is going on with the duplicate entries!
+Or maybe I'll just rewrite it in Ruby first ...

 ## [[2024-02-11]]